-One of the most common reasons people need to perform an inmate search is to locate an incarcerated friend or family member.
-If a loved one has been arrested and incarcerated, perhaps in another state, it can be difficult to locate him or her without plenty of help.
+Locating an incarcerated friend or family member is one of the most common reasons to perform an inmate search.
+If a loved one has been arrested and incarcerated, perhaps in another state, it can be difficult to locate him or her without help.

-There are also plenty of reasons other people need to conduct an inmate search.
+There are also many reasons others might need to conduct an inmate search.
 For example, law enforcement officers routinely run inmate record searches if they believe an incarcerated person may have important information about other crimes.

 Since federal inmates are kept in a different prison system, you'll need to find them through the Bureau of Prisons (BOP).
 The BOP has a convenient inmate locator tool that can find anyone incarcerated in federal prison since 1982.

-Even if you don't have a prisoner ID number, you can still run an inmate search by using a first and last name.
+If you do not have the inmate identification number, you can still conduct an inmate search using only a name.
 If the inmate's name is common, a middle name or initial may help.
-It's also helpful to know the race, approximate age, and any other relevant information to narrow your inmate search.
+It's also helpful to know the race, approximate age, and other relevant information in order to narrow your inmate search.